-NOTE:

-The State of Illinois Grant Accountability and Transparency Act (GATA) requires applicants to complete Prequalification requirements before applying for any grant.
-This includes completion of the Grantee Registration and Pre-qualification process through the Illinois GATA Web Portal at https://grants.illinois.gov/portal/.
+NOTE: The State of Illinois Grant Accountability and Transparency Act (GATA) requires applicants to complete prequalification requirements before applying for any grant.
+This includes completion of the Grantee Registration and prequalification process through the Illinois GATA Web Portal.
 Grant applications must be submitted by the application deadline indicated in this NOFO/RFP.
-Applicants are advised to complete the pre-qualification requirements well in advance of the NOFO/RFP deadline
+Applicants are advised to complete the prequalification requirements well in advance of the NOFO/RFP deadline

-Successful grant applicants will be required to complete an FY 2022 Fiscal and Administrative Risk Assessment in the form of an Internal Controls Questionnaire (ICQ) available through the GATA Web Portal, a FY 2022 Organizational Risk Assessment through the ISBE Web Application Security System (IWAS), and the FY 2022 Programmatic Risk Assessment that is found within the electronic Grant Management System (eGMS) budget.
-Grant awards will not be executed until the FY 2022 ICQ, Organizational Risk Assessment and Programmatic Risk Assessment are completed.
+Successful grant applicants will be required to complete an FY 2025 Fiscal and Administrative Risk Assessment in the form of an Internal Controls Questionnaire (ICQ) available through the GATA Web Portal, an FY 2025 Organizational Risk Assessment through the ISBE Web Application Security (IWAS) system, and the FY 2025 Programmatic Risk Assessment that is found within the electronic Grant Management System budget.
+Grant awards will not be executed until the FY 2025 ICQ, Organizational Risk Assessment, and Programmatic Risk Assessment are completed.

-Dun and Bradstreet Universal Numbering System (DUNS) Number and System for Award Management (SAM): Each applicant (unless the applicant is an individual or federal or state awarding agency that is exempt from those requirements under 2 CFR § 25.110(b) or (c), or has an exception approved by the federal or state awarding agency under 2 CFR § 25.110(d)) is required to:
+System for Award Management (SAM): Each applicant (unless the applicant is an individual or federal or state awarding agency that is exempt from those requirements under 2 CFR § 25.110(b) or (c), or has an exception approved by the federal or state awarding agency under 2 CFR § 25.110(d)) is required to:

-- (i) Be registered in SAM before submitting its application.
-If you are not registered in SAM, you may do so at www.sam.gov; - (ii) Provide a valid DUNS number (https://fedgov.dnb.com/webform) in its application; and - (iii) Continue to maintain an active SAM registration with current information at all times during which it has an active federal, federal pass-through, or state award or an application or plan under consideration by a federal or state awarding agency.
-The Illinois State Board of Education (ISBE) may not consider an application for a federal pass-through or state award to an applicant until the applicant has complied with all applicable DUNS and SAM requirements.
+- (i) Be registered in SAM before submitting its application; - (ii) Continue to maintain an active SAM registration with current information at all times during which it has an active state award or an application or plan under consideration by a federal or state awarding agency.
+ISBE may not consider an application for a state award to an applicant until the applicant has complied with all applicable SAM requirements.

-Code of Federal Regulations / Title 2 - Grants and Agreements / Vol. 1 / 2014-01-01192: Guidance is found at https://www.gpo.gov/fdsys/pkg/CFR-2013-title2-vol1/pdf/CFR-2013-title2-vol1.pdf.
+Code of Federal Regulations / Title 2 - Grants and Agreements / Vol. 1 / 2014-01-01192